Countly/countly-sdk-ios/README.md

 ##About

-This repository includes the Countly iOS SDK which supports watchOS, tvOS & OSX also.
+This repository includes the Countly iOS SDK which supports watchOS, tvOS & Mac OS also.
 See [Countly iOS SDK](http://resources.count.ly/v1.0/docs/countly-sdk-for-ios-and-os-x) documentation at [Countly Resources](http://resources.count.ly) for installation.

 ### Other Github resources ###